 This is the time of year when we begin planning for committee and liaison appointments for the next year.
 I frequently am asked: "How do I get involved in CVN?"
-In addition to joining "You're the Cure," please go to the CVSN Council webpage (americanheart. org/cvncouncil) and complete a Council Involvement Form or send an e-mail to me (Sbdunba@emory.edu) indicating your interest.
-On behalf of the Leadership Committee and Council Co-Chair Lynne Braun, PhD, RN, ANP, FAAN, FAHA, I encourage all of our members to be actively involved in the CVSN.
+In addition to joining "You're the Cure," please complete the CVSN Council Involvement Form indicating your interest.
+On behalf of the Leadership Committee, I encourage all of our members to be actively involved in the CVSN.

 Finally, we are still seeking contributions to help us reach our goal for the 40 for 40 Campaign — we are halfway there!
-(See Council webpage).
 I continue to be inspired by your passion, generosity and commitment to improving cardiovascular care and preventing cardiovascular disease through cardiovascular nursing and interdisciplinary activities!